gvourlias/aoc/README.md

 # README
-This is a repository of my solutions to advent of code problems with go!
+This is a repository of my solutions to advent of code problems with go and or other programming languages!
 _(and maybe other projects? i already named the repo aoc, but heck who cares!)_

 "[Advent Of Code](https://adventofcode.com/)